Skip to main content

 Who We Are

-The Multicultural, American Indian, and Retention Services Department (MAIR) promotes the academic success of historically underrepresented incoming, current, and graduating students by providing retention programming, one-on-one support, and a wide range of services to all students.
+The Multicultural, American Indian, and Retention Services Department (MAIR) promotes the academic success of historically underrepresented students from their journey incoming until graduation.
+MAIR serves all students and provides one-on-one support, referrals, retention programming, and a wide range of services.

-Students are assisted and supported by the culturally-responsive staff.
-The services are designed to enrich the academic and social experience of students while also connecting them to the university and relevant community resources.
+Students are assisted and supported by culturally-responsive staff.
+The services are designed to enrich the academic and social experience of students while also connecting them to relevant university and community resources.

 MAIR WINGS Program